 - Low severity = 2

 - Informational = 1

-Compliance scores depend on the context (i.e., if you're viewing it for a project vs an OU).
-For a project or OU, factors include which compliance checks are associated with that project/OU (which could be applied locally or inherited), as well as the accounts associated with the project/OU.
+Compliance scores depend on the context (i.e. if you're viewing a project vs an OU).
+For a project or OU, factors include which compliance checks are associated with that resource (which could be applied locally or inherited), as well as the accounts associated with the resource.
 As a result, the compliance score for a top-level OU is likely to be much higher than that of a project.